 How it works

-Spambrella leverages Microsoft Exchange journaling function to copy all internal, outbound and inbound email.
+Spambrella leverages Microsoft Exchange journaling function to copy all internal, outbound, and inbound email.
 This includes the original email and sending information (such as sender, recipients, CC/BCC, and group membership).
-Whether you use Google, Exchange or Office 365, simply enable journaling and direct email traffic to Spambrella.
+Whether you use Exchange or Office 365, simply enable journaling and direct email traffic to Spambrella.
 From there, Spambrella processes and stores the email according to your retention policy.
-Data stays under management until it is disposed according to your retention setting.
+Data stays under management until it is disposed of according to your retention setting.
 Archived “at rest” data is encrypted using your unique encryption keys.
+Please note that Spambrella’s email archiving services are not compatible with G Suite.

 Spambrella Email Archive helps protect you from legal liability and regulatory risks while improving email storage management and end-user productivity.
 Email messages are stored in a centralized archive accessible from any web browser by clicking on the ‘Sign in to your account’ link on the email quarantine digest.
-Designated users can access their archive, search for and read the full history of their email communications, or retrieve past communications and forward them to others.
+Designated users can access their archives, search for and read the full history of their email communications, or retrieve past communications and forward them to others.

 Regulatory requirements, court requests for e-discovery (Subject Access Requests), and industry standards are having a profound effect on how businesses manage electronic communications.
-Failing to adequately store and retrieve emails may lead to penalties, fines, and legal consequences such as destruction of evidence charges and adverse judgements.
+Failing to adequately store and retrieve emails may lead to penalties, fines, and legal consequences such as destruction of evidence charges and adverse judgments.
 For many, being able to properly monitor, store, and retrieve email messages is now as important as keeping financial records tidy.

 Easy to implement, manage, and use, Email Archiving from Spambrella is a scalable, reliable, and secure service with no set-up fees.
 Built on a highly reliable and scalable SaaS platform, Email Archiving can be deployed immediately and requires no upfront hardware or software investment.
 Email Archiving, together with our Email Filtering and Email Continuity, rounds out a complete solution for all your messaging needs.